Card in Atrium: Calls card

 Task data from Salesforce.

 Note: You will need to ensure that the "ActivityDate" field is utilized so that the Call is appropriately tracked in Atrium.
+We also require "CallDuration" to make sure the Call is tracked in Atrium.

 The default alert for this card is based on the volume of calls made within a calendar week.
 This alert will trigger if a rep or a team has made significantly more or fewer calls than they normally have by that point in the week.
 This alert will also trigger if a rep or team has made significantly more or fewer emails than their peers.